Letting go brings returns.

 We now see ourselves scaling down rather than up.
 Until two weeks, it was the opposite.
 One of our goals has been to provide enough "scale" that we would have created a business rather than just indulged a passion.
 Implicit in that is the opportunity for a number of capable young farmers to earn a good living on our land.
 We hit a tipping point several weeks ago, and realized we probably won't achieve that goal.
 That is disheartening, even somewhat depressing.
 It is so important that rural land be able to generate prosperity for farmers who respect the whole and care for the environment while producing excellent food.
 Otherwise we are left with the industrial food system, which we know to be toxic.

 But a singular effort can't address all issues.
 It was probably egotistical to think we could.
 So, have we failed?
 We have come short of achieving "scale", which means as a business we won't sustain ourselves.
 Is that failure?
 It depends on the lens.
 From a business perspective, yes.
 But perhaps our vision and passion and endless commitment to excellence is more a work of art than a work of business.
 Works of art do come to completion, and can endure beyond most businesses.
-Perhaps it is time to consider our work of art complete, and to find satisfaction in its magnificence.
+Perhaps it is time to consider our work of art complete, to let it hang on the wall and find satisfaction in its magnificence.

 As the flock of sheep ruminate in the shade, so do we.
 What is next?
 When one lets go, unexpected returns arise.
 So, we stand ready to embrace the unexpected.